 Charging at home

-If you have a driveway, this is relatively easy and you could even get a government grant to reduce the cost of installing a smart charging point at home.
+If you have a driveway or other safe place to park and plug in close to your house it is relatively easy to install a smart charging point.
 Although most electric vehicles come with a cable which you can plug into a normal 3-pin socket, a smart charging point will allow you the greatest control over your energy use, with access to an agile tariff and options to charge when grid energy is 'greenest'.

 Council tenants should contact permissions@eastlothian.gov.uk if you are looking to install a charger on a council house.
 Private tenants should discuss with their landlord.